 "ORLANDO, Florida â€“ Neurokinin 3 (NK3) receptor antagonists may represent a new class of nonhormonal oral treatment options for menopausal hot flashes, phase 2 data from two trials suggest.

 Overdosage of estrogen may cause nausea, vomiting, breast tenderness, dizziness, abdominal pain, drowsiness and fatigue, and withdrawal bleeding may occur in women.
 Treatment of overdose consists of discontinuation of Femring with institution of appropriate symptomatic care.

-Femring (estradiol acetate) should not be used in women with any of the following conditions:
+Femring is contraindicated in women with any of the following conditions:

 Additional Femring Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration